YinJC/uk-tex-faq/FAQ-fontunavail.md

----
-layout: page
-title: Warning: ''Font shape &hellip; not available''
+# Warning: ''Font shape &hellip; not available''
----

 LaTeX's font selection scheme maintains tables of the font families it has been told about.
 These tables list the font families that